02 Feb 2026

 🍃 Prioritizing Affordability + Access

-Often, families want a small-city lifestyle that balances cost, nature, and proximity to growth sectors—and you can show them where that exists.
+Often, families want a small-city lifestyle that balances cost, nature, and proximity to growth sectors.
+You can show them where that exists.

 5. 8-Tactic Agent Playbook

-4. Commuter-Cost Calculator – Show cost/time savings between remote and hybrid commute options.
+4. Commuter-Cost Calculator: Show cost and time savings between remote and hybrid commute options.

 6. Pitfalls & How to Mitigate Them